 Fort Lauderdale Beach Park

-Of course you have to hit the beach when you’re in Fort Lauderdale!
+Of course, you have to hit the beach when you’re in Fort Lauderdale!
 Grab a book and your sunscreen and settle into the white sandy beach at Fort Lauderdale Beach Park.
 There’s no better way to spend an afternoon!
 What’s great about Fort Lauderdale Beach is that it’s a little more laid back and less chaotic than some of the more trendy spots like Miami Beach.
 You’ll still get the sugar sand and the beautiful waters, but the vibe will be more zen.
+Another popular spot to soak up the sun is nearby Las Olas Beach.

 If you’re a horse racing enthusiast, you’ll definitely want to check out Gulfstream Park.
 And even if you’re not into racing, there’s plenty to see and do here.
 Technically located in the nearby town of Hallandale Beach, the park is only a 20 minute drive south of Fort Lauderdale.
 Gulfstream Park boasts not only world class horse racing but also a casino that’s open 365 days a year.